 Pursuant to D.15-06-063, Energy Division shall provide LSEs with twelve distinct forecast values, one per month, for the full year ahead CAM-related capacity allocation forecasts.
-For the 2021 compliance year, LSEs will also receive twelve monthly LCR preferred resources values in the Year Ahead allocation.
-Each LSEs' local RA requirement will be net of CAM, RMR, and LCR preferred resources.
-In the quarterly CAM allocation process, LSEs will also receive updated LCR preferred resources credits for use in their Month Ahead RA filings.
-In the local and flexible true-up process, LSEs will also receive incremental local allocation net of CAM, RMR, RMR, and LCR preferred resources.
+For the 2023 compliance year, LSEs will not receive twelve monthly LCR preferred resources values in the Year Ahead allocation because they are incorporated into the load forecast.
+Each LSEs' local RA requirement will be net of CAM, RMR, and non-dispatchable Behind-the-Meter LCR preferred resources.
+In the quarterly CAM allocation process, LSEs will not receive updated LCR preferred resources credits for use in their Month Ahead RA filings because they are incorporated into the load forecast in the Year Ahead process.
+In the local and flexible true-up process, LSEs will also receive incremental local allocation net of CAM, RMR, and LCR preferred resources.